emvaugh2/Python-Study-Notes/README.md

 We'll finish up strings today.
 I want to get through the Coding Challenge for Strings (so I'm skipping to the end for a bit but I want to make sure all these methods don't escape me before I get to it) and I have to finish the "Project".
 So we'll focus on that and if we have more time, we'll move to the next chapter (Modules).

+I went through both the Strings and Strings (Advanced) section of the Python Coding Challenges.
+These were way easier than I thought they would be.
+The Flow / Loop ones were by far the hardest which is weird because I have the most experience with those.

 ## 01.14.2025